 Report cards are mailed out at the end of each term.
-Progress reports are mailed at (approximately) the 9th, 18th, 27th and 36th week of each term and are for parents and students to monitor achievement.
+Progress reports are mailed (approximately) every six weeks and are for parents and students to monitor achievement.
 More frequent progress reports may be requested by parents from his/her student's counselor.
 However, we encourage all students/parents to use PowerSchool frequently to monitor grades and attendance.